isabella232/azureml-previews/previews/sdk/docs/pipeline-sdkv2.md

 ### Construct the pipeline

-Now that we have all the indivudual pieces ready, we will construct a pipeline by stringing them together.
+Now that we have all the individual pieces ready, we will construct a pipeline by stringing them together.
 The individual pieces are connected to each other using inputs and outputs.
 To construct the pipeline we will use the `dsl` or Domain Specific Language of Azure ML.
 Refer the documentation [here](https://review.docs.microsoft.com/python/api/azure-ml/azure.ml.dsl?view=azure-ml-py&branch=sdk-cli-v2-preview-master) for more details.

 ```python
 from azure.ml import dsl